carpentries-incubator/geospatial-python/_episodes/11-parallel-raster-computations.md

 > > {: .output}
 > >
 > > Ideal chunk size values for this raster are thus multiples of 1024.
 An element to consider is the number of
+> > resulting chunks and size.
+While the optimal chunk size strongly depends on the specific application, chunks
-> > resulting chunks and their size.
-Chunks should not be too big nor too small (i.e. too many).
-As a rule of thumb,
+> > should in general not be too big nor too small (i.e. too many).
+As a rule of thumb, chunk sizes of 100 MB typically
-> > chunk sizes of 100 MB typically work well with Dask (see, e.g., this
-> > [blog post](https://blog.dask.org/2021/11/02/choosing-dask-chunk-sizes)).
-Also, the shape might be relevant,
+> > work well with Dask (see, e.g., this [blog post](https://blog.dask.org/2021/11/02/choosing-dask-chunk-sizes)).
+Also,
-> > depending on the application!
-Here, we might select a chunks shape of `(1, 6144, 6144)`:
+> > the shape might be relevant, depending on the application!
+Here, we might select a chunks shape of
+> > `(1, 6144, 6144)`:
 > >
 > > ~~~
 > > band = rioxarray.open_rasterio(blue_band_href, chunks=(1, 6144, 6144))